-D-Link’s NZ$600 Covr attempts to help home users fill Wi-Fi blackspots.
-I say attempts because the results are hit and miss.
-Most of the time it misses.
+D-Link’s NZ$600 Covr attempts to help home users fill WiFi blackspots.
+Attempts because the results are hit and miss.
+Most of the time Covr misses.

-Chorus installed my fibre this week.
-I’ve a gigabit line.
-So for the first time Wi-Fi is my speed bottle neck.
-There’s a slew of products which, on paper, promise Wi-Fi speeds greater than 1 Gbps.
-None of them come close.
+There is a slew of products which, on paper, promise WiFi speeds greater than 1 Gbps.
+In practice, none of them come close yet.

-If you were there you’ll know what I mean.
+If you were there you’ll understand.
 In those days a new piece of software could make a network grind to a halt.
 At times it felt like a sneeze could put a home network out of action for hours.

 Mesh networks are common in offices, campuses and large buildings.

-You might want a mesh network if you have a large home or the house is laid out in a way that means the Wi-Fi isn’t strong enough in places where you want it.
-Say you’ve had fibre installed next to your TV at one end of the house and a kid’s bedroom at the other end gets a poor Wi-Fi signal.
+You might want a mesh network if you have a large home or the house is laid out in a way that means the WiFi isn’t strong enough in places where you want it.
+Say you’ve had fibre installed next to your TV at one end of the house and a child’s bedroom at the other end gets a poor WiFi signal.

-There are other consumer mesh network products on the market.
-Most seem to suffer from similar flaws.
-This suggests to me this is because the technology isn’t quite ready for everyday users.
+There are other consumer mesh network products.
+Most suffer from similar flaws.
+This suggests the technology isn’t ready for everyday users.

 If Apple hadn’t lost interest in home networking, mesh technology would be ripe for that company’s attention.
 Apple has a knack for packaging unpolished technologies in a consumer friendly ready-to-use format.

 Not so simple